alecmagnet/alecmagnet/README.md

-### Hi there 👋, I'm Alec.
-I'm a full-stack software engineer based in New York City.
+### Hiya, I'm Alec!
+I'm an ancient wizard 🧙‍♂️ and full-stack software engineer 💻 based in New York City 🌆 and looking for work 🔭

 #### Connect with me: